 Serving size depends on the chicken you choose

-- Then once the chicken is cooked, remove him from the oven, transfer to the warmed plate and cover with baking parchment followed by a couple of tea towels.
-Leave to rest for 15 minutes then carve and serve with my Proper Gravy.
+Then once the chicken is cooked, remove him from the oven, transfer to the warmed plate and cover with baking parchment followed by a couple of tea towels.
+Leave to rest for 15 minutes then carve and serve with gravy.

 I regularly roast a chicken at the weekend and then portion the meat out to use during the week or freeze in individual servings to whip out for quick dinners and lunches.
 Simply leave the chicken to go cold, remove the skin and pull the succulent, juicy meat off the bone!

-And don’t think it ends there, once the chicken is all removed the carcass can be whisked off to a pot (or frozen to be done at a later date) to make the most delicious Homemade Chicken Stock.
+And don’t think it ends there, once the chicken is all removed the carcass can be whisked off to a pot (or frozen to be done at a later date) to make the most delicious chicken stock.